 Businesses typically generate and store colossal amounts of data from which they derive meaningful insights for faster and better decision-making using Business Intelligence (BI).
 Because of the variety and complexity of this data, efficient and cost-effective data analytics is required.

 In this article, you will be introduced to Data Automation and its elements.
-You will learn about the Data Automation Strategy, different types of Data Access and Ownership deployments, and the Advantages of Data Automation.
+You will learn about the strategy, different types of data access and Ownership deployments, and the its advantages.

 What is Data Automation?